College football 2021: Return to normal wrapped in change - NewsBreak

 The next CFP managers meeting is scheduled for Sept.
 28 in Chicago.

-Meanwhile, the NCAA is in the process of scaling back, starting with a rewrite of its constitution this fall.
+Meanwhile, .
 The result could be a national structure for college football that is shaped more than ever before by conferences.

 Put it all together and college football is in the midst of a dizzying period of change.
 As for the immediate future, at the very least it looks better than last year.